Canadair CC-109 Cosmopolitan

-The Canadair CL-66 was a turboprop version of the civilian Convair CV-440 Metropolitan.
+The Canadair CL-66 is a turboprop version of the civilian Convair CV-440 Metropolitan.
 The CC-109 Cosmopolitan or "Cosmo" in RCAF service became the standard VIP aircraft as well as replacing the Douglas Dakota and the North American B-25 Mitchell in light transport duties.
 After a lengthy career stretching into the 1990s, the CC-109 was replaced by the CC-142 Dash 8 and CC-144 Challenger.

 Design and development

 With the close of production of the Convair CV-440 in San Diego, Canadair acquired the rights to the design along with the jigs, tooling and even three unsold 440s.
 With the availability of a Napier Eland turboprop conversion, the re-engined CV-440s became the CV-540, an all-cargo variant.

 In 1958, the RCAF wanted to replace their aging C-47 Dakotas with a turbine-powered aircraft.
 Their choice was the Vickers Viscount, but the Canadian government decided against this aircraft.
 Instead, Canadair offered a series of CV-540 variants powered by Napier Eland turboprops.
 The project was given the number CL-66 and three versions were considered.
 The CL-66A was to be a 48/64 passenger aircraft.
 The CL-66B designed to be a cargo/passenger configuration with a payload of 14200 lb.
 The CL-66C used the Convair-built CV-440s, having only their new engines fitted at Canadair.

 The first CL-66 to fly was a "C" version with its first flight in February 1959; the CL-66B had its first flight in January 1960.
 No "A" versions were built.